opsahl/opsahl.github.io/yash/index.md

 - Diphthongs are written with the main vowel, *great* for example would be written gret
 - When one feels that the word would be unclear without the vowels one can put in vowels to make it clearer

-## Indication of rs

-Words with *r* are very common in English, and we'll shorten them in a special way.
-In yash we don't start sentences or use capital letters in names, we use capital letters to indicate that the word has an r in it.
-For example *would* will be vd while *word* will be Vd.

 ## Phrasing

 We will phrase together short words and phrases so that we won't need to push the space bar after every single letter.
 This way something